Eric Ziebold: Kinship and Métier

-Ziebold opened his first independent restaurant in December 2015, named Kinship and located at 1015 7th Street NW in the Mount Vernon Square neighborhood of Washington, DC.
+Ziebold opened his first independent restaurant in December 2015, named Kinship and located at 1015 7th Street NW in the Mount Vernon Square neighborhood of Washington, D.C.
 Métier opened in the same building in April 2016.

 Kinship has a 55-seat dining room, 27-seat lounge, and 15-seat bar, and the name of the restaurant is explained on each menu: “Kinship, feeling of being close or connected to other people.”
 The menu is divided into five categories: craft (dishes that highlight a certain cooking technique), history (classics revisited), ingredients (think surf clams or Rohan duck), indulgence (the place to look for truffles and caviar), and “for the table” family-style platters, such as whole fish or a 12-ounce dry-aged ribeye.

 Métier is located below Kinship and is accessed by an elevator that opens to a lounge and a small 40-seat dining room where the kitchen and chefs can be seen behind glass.
 Named for the French word for skill in one's job, Métier features a seven-course menu in an intimate setting.

-In the inaugural Michelin Guide for Washington, DC in 2016, Kinship received one star.
+In the inaugural Michelin Guide for Washington, D.C. in 2016, Kinship received one star.
 Métier received a Michelin Star in 2017.
 Washingtonian magazine named Métier the #1 Very Best Restaurant in DC in 2018.

+Both Kinship and Metier closed in late 2025.